cawright-rh/devspace-on-openshift/README.md

     image: default-route-openshift-image-registry.apps.cluster-cc14.cc14.sandbox1490.opentlc.com/devspace/quickstartpython
 ```

-If an unknown certificate authority error occurs on the application pod after running devspace dev, the image url under deployments in the devspace yaml needs to be changed to the internal path to your application image.
+If an unknown certificate authority error occurs in the application pod after running devspace dev, the image url under deployments in the devspace yaml needs to be changed to the internal path to your application image.

 This will most likely be image-registry.openshift-image-registry.svc:5000/*namespace*/*application name*